 Note: When using the GeneAmp® PCR System 9700, the program must be run with 9600 as the ramp speed.
 The ramp speed is set after the thermal cycling run is started.
-When the 'Select Method Options' screen appears, select 9600 for the ramp speed and enter the reaction volume.
+The 'Select Method Options' screen appears.
+Select 9600 for the ramp speed, and enter the reaction volume.